VII. Open Space: Magic is Around Us

 I wanted to explore the endless possibilities of narrative that popped up in my mind like chance encounters.
 One moment, I look into the mirror at myself.
 Suddenly, I notice my mouth becoming extremely big and getting stuck in my eyes, my mind. … What is the actual use of my mouth?
 Just for the intake of food because that’s what we humans do?
 And is that the only place that food gets through?
 What else does my mouth do?

 Possibilities loops, yet it does not loop.
 Possibilities is about space.
-I was inspired by Yoko Ono’s Eye Blink (1966), Zbigniew Rybczynski’s Tango (1981), Duane Michals’ Real Dreams (1976) and his other photo sequences.
-Ono's Eye Blink to me indicates eye blinking as potentially a loop series: there is also something possible upcoming, the next possibilities, the play of time and space.
+I was inspired by Yoko Ono’s Eye Blink, Zbigniew Rybczynski’s Tango, Duane Michals’ photo sequences and more.
+Ono's Eye Blink to me indicates eye blinking as a loop series: there is also something possible upcoming, the next possibilities, the play of time and space.

 BIOGRAPHY